Moisture Renewal Oil Booster

 Can I use this oil around my eyes?

-Resist Hyaluronic Acid Booster can be mixed with any well formulated eye cream, eye serum, or eye gel.
-Add one or two drops to your eye-area product of choice, and apply, or you can apply the Hyaluronic Acid Booster first and follow with your eye-area treatment.
+Moisture Renewal Oil Booster can be mixed with any well formulated eye cream, eye serum, or eye gel.
+Add one or two drops to your eye-area product of choice, and apply, or you can apply the Moisture Renewal Oil Booster first and follow with your eye-area treatment.

 Is Moisture Renewal Oil Booster suitable for rosacea-prone skin?

 Yes!
 In fact, it is highly likely to improve symptoms of rosacea-prone skin such as redness and sensitivity.
 That’s because this blend of oils is chockfull of antioxidant, anti-inflammatory, and barrier-repairing substances that can strengthen skin’s surface and its ability to withstand damage.